Codify/build-light/README.md

 - We got a status, but we don't know what it is

 **_Off_**
-- Check the power?
+- Container running?
 Maybe raise an issue.

 ## Setup
 TODO